tensorflow/kfac/docs/index.md

 1. Registering layer inputs, weights, and pre-activations with a `kfac.LayerCollection`.
 2. Register loss functions.
-3. Minimizing the loss with a `PeriodicInvCovUpdateOptimizer`.
+3. Minimizing the loss with a `kfac.PeriodicInvCovUpdateKfacOpt`.

 ```python
 import kfac